Hardware target.

 |---|---|

-| kernel.onReady(cb) | Register a callback to run after boot.
+| kernel.onReady(cb) | Register a boot callback.
 Safe to call before or after boot. |

 | kernel.launch(appId) | Full app pipeline.
 Returns a sandboxed HTMLIFrameElement. |